Amsoil vs Mobil 1

 Amsoil…Like Aspirin

-One thing that caused me to teeter over to Amsoil was pain.
+One thing that caused me to lean over to Amsoil was pain.
 The pain of changing my oil every two weeks.
 I call it the 5,000-mile headache.
 Amsoil is like aspirin…it did away with my oil change headache…and put an extra $2000 in my pocket each year!

 You can order online or by phone and have the product shipped to your doorstep in 2-3 business days.
 Contact your dealership or local repair shop to change your oil and add the Amsoil synthetic oil and filter to your engine.
 And just that quick…you’re up and running.